Real Estate

 How does real estate work in Hungary?

-Foreigners are allowed to buy property in Hungary after getting a property acquisition permit from the Land Registry.
+Foreigners can buy property in Hungary after obtaining a property acquisition permit from the Land Registry.
 However, a mortgage is only available to those with a residence permit status.
-To purchase real estate, foreigners must hire a Hungarian lawyer to accompany them through the transaction process.
+Foreign buyers hire a local Hungarian lawyer to guide them through the transaction.

-Yes, foreigners can buy real estate in Hungary: to do this, they choose a property, contact a local lawyer to accompany the transaction, and get a property acquisition permit.
+Yes, foreigners can purchase real estate in Hungary.
+They select a property, engage a local lawyer, and obtain a property acquisition permit.

 Is Hungary a good place to buy property?

-Yes, Hungary property market offers remarkable advantages.
-It is growing faster than the EU average, while property prices remain lower than in most EU countries.
-In addition, buying a property in Hungary gives foreigners the right to get a residence permit.
-To do this, they need to invest at least €500,000 in a finished property.
+Yes, Hungary’s property market offers significant benefits.
+It is growing faster than the EU average, yet property prices remain lower than in many EU countries.
+Additionally, foreigners can obtain a residence permit by investing at least €500,000 in a finished residential property.

 How much does it cost to buy an apartment in Hungary?

-An average apartment or house on the Hungarian secondary market costs €70,000, while new buildings are twice as expensive.
-In Budapest, a secondary market real estate costs an average of €127,000, while a new property costs €162,000.
+On average, a secondary market property in Hungary costs €70,000, while new buildings are about twice as expensive.
+In Budapest, secondary market properties average €127,000, and new buildings cost around €162,000.

 What does buying an apartment in Hungary come with?